bandofpv/mavrospy/README.md

 ### TODO: write what to expect... note will make breaks after adding mode check

-### TODO Check the following...

 ### Start ROS Nodes at Boot

-In order to start the mavros node and mavrospy node at boot, we need to create a couple of shell scrips and services.
+In order to start the mavros node and mavrospy node at boot, we need to create a couple of shell scripts and services.

 Create a separate file that sets your `ROS_MASTER_URI` that we can source when launching ROS Core or any ROS launch: